-The maximum number of times that you may look to check the position of you vehicle is two (2) except for the Straight Line Backing exercise, which allows one look.
-Each time you open the door, move from a seated position where in physical control of the vehicle or on a bus walk to the back of a bus to get a better view, it is scored as a "look".

-Final Position/Inside Parallel - It is important that you finish each exercise exactly as the examiner has instructed you.
-If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized and could fail the basic skills test.
+The maximum number of times that you may look to check the position of you vehicle is once (1) Each time you move from a seated position or on a bus walk to the back of a bus to get a better view, it is scored as a "look".
+Final Position - It is important that you finish each exercise exactly as the examiner has instructed you.
+If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized.